greenaddress/WalletCordova/plugins/com.chariotsolutions.nfc.plugin/README.md

 A ndef-mime event occurs when a `Ndef.TNF_MIME_MEDIA` tag is read and matches the specified MIME type.

 This function can be called multiple times to register different MIME types.
+You should use the *same* handler for all MIME messages.

+    nfc.addMimeTypeListener("text/json", *onNfc*, success, failure);
+    nfc.addMimeTypeListener("text/demo", *onNfc*, success, failure);

+On Android, MIME types for filtering should always be lower case.
+(See [IntentFilter.addDataType()](http://developer.android.com/reference/android/content/IntentFilter.html#addDataType\(java.lang.String\)))

 ### Supported Platforms